-The Florida Trustee Implementation Group, has released its Draft Restoration Plan I and Environmental Assessment (PDF, 537 pg).
+The Florida Trustee Implementation Group, released its Draft Restoration Plan I and Environmental Assessment (PDF, 537 pg).
 The draft plan is consistent with the Trustees’ Programmatic Restoration Plan and proposes projects for restoring natural resources and services injured or lost as a result in Florida caused by the Deepwater Horizon oil spill.
-We are seeking public comment on the draft plan through October 26, 2018.

 Draft Restoration Plan I evaluates 32 project alternatives, plus the no action alternative for each restoration type, and proposes 24 projects for funding.
 The restoration activities proposed in this draft plan includes projects that address the following restoration types:

 - Provide and enhance recreational opportunities.

 These projects will help restore and benefit wetlands, coastal, and nearshore habitats on federally managed lands; improve water quality and hydrology by reducing sources of pollution and restoring more natural flows to increase the overall health and productivity of these ecosystems; and enhance the public’s access to the surrounding natural resources and increase recreational opportunities.

 The alternatives proposed for funding in the draft plan have a total estimated cost of $62 million.

 We held a public meeting on October 2, 2018.
 The public webinar for the Florida Trustee Implementation Group's Draft Restoration Plan 1 and Environmental Assessment, which was postponed due to Hurricane Michael, has been rescheduled for Thursday, December 13, 2018 from 1:30 – 4:00 PM Eastern Time.

 Comments can also be submitted online or mailed to: